 Many air leaks actually happen between the insulated part of the house and the attic above.
 It can happen around duct openings in the ceiling or even through cracks in the ducts.
 You may even find hairline cracks along the ceiling edge that allows air to go up and into the attic.

-Take a walk up in your attic.
+Take a walk-up in your attic.
 Can you see light coming in from the rooms below?
 Do you see staining in the insulation on the attic floor?
 Both are sure signs that you have air leaks.
 Check the ducts in the attic.
-Can you see cracks along the corners or at the seams?
-That's a sure sign your heated and cooled air is leaking into the attic.
+Can you see cracks along with the corners or at the seams?
+That’s a sure sign your heated and cooled air is leaking into the attic.

 3. Some Parts of Your Home Never Feel Comfortable